The author is a guitarist and bassist with over 35 years of experience as a musician.

 To hear the versatility of the Strat in action when it comes to blues, check out the music of Stevie Ray Vaughan.
 Vaughan switched pickups in mid-song, and sometimes in mid-passage, subtly altering his tone and the vibe of his playing.
 The Stratocaster is a very versatile guitar for blues, and for this reason, it’s high up on the list of best blues guitars.

-If you feel you must drop the cash on an American Strat by all means don’t let me stop you.
+If you feel you must drop the cash on an American Strat, by all means, don’t let me stop you.
 They’re worth every penny, and you won’t regret it.
-But the made-in-Mexico Player Series sound great, and come in well under $1000.
+But the made-in-Mexico Player Series sound great is one of the best electric guitars under $1000.
 If you play blues, this is a solid choice.

 Gibson Les Paul